The Daily Life of a Middle-Aged Online Shopper in Another World: Main characters

 The daughter of Mallow, a wealthy merchant in the town of Dahlia.
-After her maid ends up buying clothespins and jewelry from Ken’ichi’s stall, which arouse her interest, she invites him to her house to ask him to sell them exclusively to her father's company, which Kenichi agrees to.
+After her maid ends up buying clothespins and jewelry from Ken'ichi's stall, which arouse her interest, she invites him to her house to ask him to sell them exclusively to her father's company, which Ken'ichi agrees to.
 She gradually becomes fascinated by his kindness and the exotic wares he has to offer.
 When she is kidnapped by Shaga's bandits, Ken'ichi goes out to rescue her, winning her affection.
-After he moves to Astrantia, she follows him on foot to his new home, stubbornly determined to marry him, and later becomes Ken'ichi's wife despite never holding a wedding.
+After he moves to Astrantia, she follows him on foot to his new home, stubbornly determined to marry him, and later becomes Ken'ichi's wife.
 She was originally meant to marry North Pole, but turned it down as she still has her sights on Ken'ichi.
 She is love rivals with Anemone.
 Owing to her background, she is already well-versed in opening and maintaining a business, thus serving as an intermediary in peddling Ken'ichi's wares in Astrantia.